adrianmoya/es-docs.behat.org/en/index.rst

 Quick Intro
 -----------

-To become "Behater" in 20 minutes, simply read intro:
+To become a "Behater" in 20 minutes, simply read the intro:

 .. toctree::